AMTE 2026, Portland

 See below for featured news and upcoming events.
 Please check out our Conferences, Opportunities, Newsletter, and Committees & SIGs pages for more ways to connect!

-The Mathematics for Human Flourishing⇗ reading groups are underway!
-Thanks for all who expressed interest.
+The Mathematics for Human Flourishing⇗ pre-CAC conference reading groups have concluded.
+Thanks for all who participated!

 Preconference Workshop - Stats & Data Science

-MI-AMTE and the American Statistical Association invite you to attend a free Pre-CAC Workshop in Detroit on March 13, 2026.
-The event features Kaycie Maddox⇗, ASA’s Director Of Data Science K-12 Education Outreach and member of the Set II writing team.
-View the flyer⇗ or visit our CAC 2026 page to register for the preconference!
+MI-AMTE and the American Statistical Association hosted a free Pre-CAC Workshop in Detroit on March 13, 2026.
+The event featured Kaycie Maddox⇗, ASA’s Director Of Data Science K-12 Education Outreach and member of the Set II writing team.
+Visit our CAC 2026 page to learn more.

 Fall 2025 Newsletter